-The Russian Easter egg tradition dates back to pre-Christian times when people saw eggs as fertility symbols and as devices of protection.
+The Russian Easter egg tradition dates back to pre-Christian times when people saw eggs as fertility symbols and as symbols of protection.
 Eggs represented renewal or new life.
 When Russian Orthodoxy was adopted, eggs took on Christian symbolism.
 One example of this is how red eggs symbolize the blood of Christ.
-The color red has strong symbolism in Russian culture.
-Though commercial dye may be used to color eggs, traditional ways of dying eggs include using red onion skins collected for this purpose or other commonly found dyes in nature.
+The color red has a strong symbolism in Russian culture.
+Though commercial dye may be used to color eggs today, traditional ways of dying eggs include using red onion skins collected for this purpose or other commonly found natural dyes.